whatyouhide/whatyouhide.github.io/_posts/2015-12-05-using-c-from-elixir-with-nifs.md

   // ...and release the resource so that it will be freed when Erlang garbage collects enif_release_resource(conn_res);

+  // We also need to free the memory that's not being used by the VM, otherwise
+  // we got a memory leak on our hands free(conn);

   return term;
 }
 ```